Hotspot Shield vs. NordVPN – Testing Two Innovative VPNs

 How does Hotspot Shield’s free VPN compare to NordVPN?

 The free Hotspot Shield VPN offers about as much security and privacy as NordVPN, but with a number of strict limitations.
-We could only connect to 20 locations with Hotspot Shield Free, and the speed was slightly slower.
-There was also a five-device limit, and most notably, we had to watch ads to continue our access.
+We could only use one device at a time, connect to one virtual location, and the app wouldn’t work with streaming services.

 -